Chairs of the Future

 ESL Future Expressions Game - Grammar: Sentence Completion - Group Work

-ESL Future Expressions Game - Grammar: Sentence Completion - Group Work In this future expressions with be game, students complete sentences with due to, about to, just about to, and to.
+ESL Future Expressions Game - Grammar: Sentence Completion - Group Work In this future expressions with 'be' game, students complete sentences by combining verbs from a word bank with be + due to, about to, just about to, or to.
 The aim of the game is for players to get four squares in a row whilst trying to prevent their opponent from doing the same.
-Players take turns choosing a square and completing the sentence using one of the verbs provided along with due to, about to, just about to, or to, e.g. 'Hurry up!
+Players take turns choosing a square and completing the sentence by combining one of the provided verbs with due to, about to, just about to, or to, e.g. 'Hurry up!
 The class is about to start.'
 The student adjudicating then checks the answer sheet.
 If the sentence is correct, the player marks their square with an 'O' or 'X' accordingly.
 It's then the other player's turn to choose a square.
 The first player to get four squares in a row is the winner.
 If no one manages to do this, the player with the most squares wins.
-When the students have finished, they swap roles and play game 2, giving the student who acted as adjudicator a chance to play. show less
+When the students have finished, they swap roles and play a second game, giving the student who acted as adjudicator a chance to play.

 Focusing on the Future